-SUBJECT: Undergraduate Readmit
+SUBJECT: Undergraduate Readmit Policy

-The undergraduate readmit policy is designed for previously degree-seeking matriculated and enrolled students who have stopped out for a period not exceeding twelve (12) months.
+The undergraduate readmit policy is designed for previously degree-seeking matriculated and enrolled students that have stopped out for a period not exceeding 12 months.
 This policy sets forth the requirements for readmit students.

-See BOR Policy section 2.2.1.1 - System General Admissions.
+See BOR Policy section 2.2.1 Admission Policy

-See BOR Policy section 2.2.2 Seamless Transfer Policy series.
+See BOR Policy section 2.2.2 Seamless Transfer Policy